JivkoSp/Drahten/Docs/design-topicarticle-service.md

 ---

-## A diagram describing the tables of the Topic Article Service database, the relationships between them, and the information they represent.
+## A diagram describing the tables of the Topic Article Service database, the relationships between them, and the information they represent

 <p align="center">
     <img src="https://raw.githubusercontent.com/JivkoSp/Drahten/master/Assets/TopicArticleServiceDatabase.PNG" alt="Logo" width="700">